bsamek/evergreen-wiki/Commit-Queue.md

 > My project's branch is protected and only signed commits can be merged.
 Can I use the commit queue?

-It depends: it works for PR mode, but not CLI mode.
+Yes, but only if you add to the commit queue from pull requests.

 > What will the commit message be?

-In PR mode it depends on the merge strategy:
- * squash: the commit message is the title of the PR with the PR number appended to the end.
+For PRs, the commit message will be any text you type after the "evergreen merge" comment, separated by a newline.
+The commit title will always be the same as the PR title.
- * merge: the existing commit messages are preserved and the merge commit's message is the title of the PR with the PR number appended to the end.
- * rebase: the existing commit messages are preserved.

-In CLI mode the commits are recreated from the commits in your local repo and will retain their messages.
+If submitted by the CLI, the commits are recreated from the commits in your local repo and will retain their messages.